gem/oq-engine/doc/adv-manual/logic-trees.rst

 directly the branch IDs, so it was easy to assess the correspondence between each realization and the associated branches.

-Unfortunately, we had to remove that direct correspondence.
+Unfortunately, we had to remove that direct correspondence in engine 3.11.
 The reason is that engine is used in situations where the logic tree has billions of billions of billions ... of billions potential realizations, with hundreds of branchsets.
 If you have 100 branchsets and the branch IDs are 10 characters long, each branch path will be 1000 characters long and impossible to display.
 The compact representation requires only 1-character per branchset instead.
 It is possible to pass from the compact representation to the original branch IDs by using the command ``oq show branches``::

  $ oq show branches